axlecoffee/guildbot/SETUP.md

 - **forums_post** is the guild's forums post.
 This is linked when a ticket is created.

 **emoji** contains a list of various custom discord emoji you can change to your prefrence, if your bot does not have access to view the default ones.

+**selectMenus** is an array of objects that describe custom select select menus that you can use instead of the classic reaction-role system for assigning roles.
+Every object should have the following attributes:

+- **name** is the name and internal ID for the select menu, and as such it should be unique.

+- **description** is the description of the select menu that will be shown in the /summon command when you try to create a select menu in a channel.

+- **placeholder** is the placeholder for the select menu shown when none of the available options in the menu are selected.

+- **disabled** is a true/false boolean that you can use to disable the select menu if needed

+- **maxValues** sets the maximum amount of options that can be selected by the user at a time.
+Must be 0 or higher.
+Cannot be larger than the amount of options available, or an error will be thrown.

+- **minValues** sets the minimum amount of options that can be selected by the user at a time.
+Must be 0 or higher.
+Cannot be larger than the amount of options available, or an error will be thrown.

+- **options** is an array of objects describing the options in the select menu.
+Every option must have the following attributes:

+  - value - a unique ID for this option

+  - label - a label/name for this option

+  - description - a description of this option

+  - emoji - an emoji to use for this option or the discord ID of a custom emoji

+- **actions** contains objects describing what action should be taken when any of the options in the menu are selected.
+The key of the objects inside of "actions" should match the value of the option in the options array.
+Every object should contain the following attributes:

+  - actionType - What the bot should do when the option is selected.
+There are 3 possibilities:

+    - toggleRole - Removes the role if the user has the role, or adds it if the user does not have the role.

+    - addRole - Only attempts to add the role to the user no matter what

+    - removeRole - Only attemts to remove the role from the user no matter what

+  - roleID - the discord ID of the role you want to add/remove/toggle.

 **chatbridge** is a list of configuration options regarding the two way discord-minecraft chat bridge for the guild.
 This option requires a separate minecraft account so that the bot can be in the guild at all times sitting in limbo watching guildchat and relaying messages between /gc and a channel in your discord server.